 One Submission (Up to 5,000 words) $200 - Line comments and edits on craft and sentence construction, 30 minute phone or video call

 Monthly One-On-One Subscription $150/month - Get the "One Submission" deal above, at a reduced rate, and a craft lesson emailed to you, once per month.
 Requires 3 months paid in advance

 If interested in learning more, booking a consultation, or discussing other options, email me at peytonburgess @ gmail.com

 Former clients and students have gone on to publish their work in magazines such as The Kenyon Review, Paper Darts, and Catamaran Literary Reader, or have attended MFA programs at New York University, Sarah Lawrence, Louisiana State University, and The New School, among others.

-6-Week Fiction Online Workshop (April 6 - May 11) $350: Writers in this course will leave with two workshopped stories and one revised story.
+6-Week Fiction Online Workshop (TBD please inquire about possible times) $350: Writers in this course will leave with two workshopped stories and one revised story.
 We'll discuss how to develop compelling and urgent fictional worlds and how to tell stories that readers actually want to read.
 We'll discuss common elements of craft like characterization, dialogue, setting, pacing, escalation, voice, and "world building," but we'll also talk about what makes a story urgent, why it's important that we are with your characters at this particular moment in their lives.